emanuelepaiano/emanuelepaiano.github.io/_posts/2017-01-24-quickjava-learning-tool.markdown

  </pre>

-  <p> The compiled jar file is present into build/Main.jar inside
+  <p> The compiled jar file is into workspace/my_project/build/Main.jar.
-     my_project directory in workspace.
-The "translated" java file is present into jsrc/ directory.</p>
+  The "translated" java file is into jsrc/ directory.</p>

 <h2 class="section-heading">Install</h2>

-<p>For install tutorials, writing new class and libs, read <a href="https://github.com/emanuelepaiano/quickjava/blob/master/doc/START.TXT">docs/start.txt file</a></p>
+<p>For install tutorials, writing new class and libs, you can read <a href="https://github.com/emanuelepaiano/quickjava/blob/master/doc/START.TXT">docs/start.txt file</a></p>